Ysgol Dyffryn Taf School: Motto

-The school has a motto: "I fyny for nod", which is Welsh for "Aim for the highest.".
-The school has a more recent mission statement ‘We can, we care’ (‘Gallwn, Gofalwn’).
+The school has a motto: "I fyny fo’r nod", which is Welsh for "Aim for the highest".
+The school has a more recent mission statement: ‘We can, we care’ (‘Gallwn, Gofalwn’).

 Uniform

-Year 7 to Year 11 wear a light blue shirt or blouse, a clip-on navy striped school tie, a dark/charcoal grey skirt or trousers and a navy v-neck jumper with the school logo.
-Sixth form wear a white shirt or blouse, black skirt or trousers, sixth form tie and a black v-neck jumper.
+Year 7 to Year 11 wear a light blue shirt or blouse, a navy striped school tie, dark/charcoal grey trousers and a navy V-neck jumper with the school logo.
+Sixth form wear a polo shirt with the school logo, shirt or blouse, black skirt or trousers, sixth form tie and a black V-neck jumper.
 All pupils wear black shoes and navy/black socks.
+In the summer term, Years 7-11 have the option to wear a navy polo shirt with the school logo in place of the usual shirt/blouse and tie.

 Curriculum

 Key Stage 3

 All pupils study the core subjects of English, Mathematics, Science, and Welsh, and the following foundation subjects: Art, Design Technology, Drama, French, Geography, History, Information Technology, Music, Physical Education, Religious Studies and Personal and Social Education.
 Pupils in the Welsh-medium classes study Welsh First Language, Geography, History, Religious Studies and PSE through the medium of Welsh.